Will AI Replace Data Engineers?

 AI task scores based on O*NET occupational task data (US Dept. of Labor)

-Core tasks for Data Engineers and how much of each one todayβs AI can handle autonomously β higher = more displacement risk.
+Core tasks for Data Engineers and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Design and build scalable data pipelines to ingest, transform, and load structured and unstructured data from APIs, databases, and streaming sources into centralized data warehouses or lakes